SamChou19815/stable-partner-matching/README.md

 - Cornell Course API - Get Cornell CS course information
 - Google NLP API - Extract keywords from course descriptions
+- NLTK - Preprocessing the keywords for our weighting algorithm
 - Kotlin / Google Cloud Platform - Backend (server application and data storage)
 - Firebase Authentication - User identification
 - Angular - Front-end User Interface

 ## Challenges we ran into

+The weighting of the various factors in the ranking algorithm can only be tested with trial and error, and it takes us much time to figure out relatively good weights.

+The initial server deploy is really slow, and we later figured out that it is because of expensive database operations involved in our ranking algorithm.
+We spent much time optimizing our code to reduce the database operations.

 ## Accomplishments that we're proud of